d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/Intercepted/Intercepted.md

 ## Write Up

 The PCAP file has 9 packets with one of them significantly larger than the others.
-The data of the largest packet consists of a lot of 0x90 hex bytes, which is also known as a NOP sled.
+The data of the largest packet consists of a lot of 0x90 hex bytes followed by a bunch of other bytes.
+The 0x90 bytes known as a No Operation (NOP) sled, as they perform no operation.
 NOP sleds are used as part of the code for a buffer overflow attack.
 The bytes after the NOP sled are what we will need.